Wednesday, August 15, 2012

 Then we moved to Oakland, California, where the city composts everything: milk cartons, pizza boxes, food scraps, used tissues.
 We collected our compost in our beverage cartons and had our kids take it to the green (of course) compost cans outside, which were emptied once a week.
 Once we moved to Ashland , Virginia, one of the first things we did was take advantage of Hanover County's offer of free composting bins and made a compost heap in the back of our house.
 (And actually, Hanover County has a well-done bit about composting on its website.)
 Because the soil here seems to be pretty bare bones and we are renting (and Cedar, the gardener of our household, is working toward tenure), we don't garden, but we still compost.
 In fact, after life in Oakland, as we constantly work towards running a more eco-sustainable household, we can't imagine not composting.
 Here is a link to an article on what can be composted.
 Cedar says things like food-soiled paper products can not really be composted on a small scale (like the compost in our backyard), but I'm sure some would disagree with him.

 Besides encouraging them to buy sustainably produced meat and seafood and to cart home their groceries in re-usable shopping bags, I have been encouraging my parents to compost.
 My mom keeps telling me she will as soon as she teaches herself how.
 This is a woman who has taught herself about a dozen languages, has a PhD in linguistics, and a law degree.
-So here, Mom: Adapted from an e-mail from my father-in-law: 1) Get a half-gallon plastic container (we use yogurt containers).
+So here, Mom:

 2) Fill it with all of the stuff you'd normally out in the garbage disposal (plus any food scraps you normally put in the trash like banana peels and corn husks).